kubernetes/website/content/en/blog/_posts/2024-04-xx-structured-authz-beta.md

 # Enhancing Kubernetes Authorization with Multiple Webhooks and Structured Configuration

 ## Introduction
-Kubernetes continuous to evolve to meet the intricate requirements of system administrators and developers alike.
+Kubernetes continues to evolve to meet the intricate requirements of system administrators and developers alike.
 A critical aspect of Kubernetes that ensures the security and integrity of the cluster is the API server authorization.
 Until recently, the configuration of the authorization chain in